 An important threshold question is whether the spouse-beneficiary is a member of the so-called MAGI population.
 MAGI stands for “Modified Adjusted Gross Income”, and derives from the report of income on the individual’s Form 1040 Income Tax Return.
 The MAGI Population refers to those persons who qualify for Medi-Cal under the Medicaid Expansion provisions of the Affordable Care Act by reason of the following: being under age 65, without a qualifying disability, and of low to modest income.
 Generally speaking, those qualifying for Medi-Cal as “MAGI’s” will not be good candidates for a SNT to shelter support or receipt of assets in a divorce for the following reasons:

-(1) Support: Since most first party SNT’s are grantor trusts, the payment of support to a SNT will nevertheless usually still reflect on the beneficiary’s own Form 1040 as income, thus defeating any attempt to shelter support from being counted as income ;
+(1) Spousal Support (aka, Alimony): Since most first party SNT’s are grantor trusts, the payment of spousal support to a SNT will nevertheless usually still reflect on the beneficiary’s own Form 1040 as income, thus defeating any attempt to shelter support from being counted as income ;

 (2) Assets: By statute, the value of assets owned by the individual do not count in determining Medi-Cal eligibility for the MAGI population, so transferring assets to a SNT would be of no benefit;